dustyshaw/dustyshaw/README.md

 - 👋 Hi, I’m @dustyshaw
-- 👀 I’m interested in Web Design and Development
+- 👀 I’m interested in Web Development and Data Science
 - 🌱 I’m currently going to school for Software Engineering

 <!---